duckdb/duckdb-web/CONTRIBUTING.md

 Before creating a pull request, please perform the following steps:
 * Preview your changes in the browser using the [site build guide](BUILDING.md).
-* Run the linters with `scripts/lint.sh` to show potential issues and run `scripts/lint.sh -f` to perform the fixes for MarkdownLint.
+* Run the linters with `scripts/lint.sh` to show potential issues and run `scripts/lint.sh -f` to perform the fixes for markdownlint.

 When creating a PR, please check the box to "Allow edits from maintainers".